krakjoe/pthreads-autoloading-composer/README.md

 Notes
 =====

-Note that, one should learn to recognize avoiding mutable state as a good thing; when we are loading something like Symfony, we can safely assume that the code was never intended to be executed by multiple threads.
+When we are loading something like Symfony, we can safely assume that the code was never intended to be executed by multiple threads.

+Strategies within pthreads allow it to avoid sharing state between objects not intended for use in a multithreaded architecture, however they may have negative side effects.

-*The strategy used here ensures that each thread (Worker) gets a thread local copy of the framework, or whatever is being loaded, in memory.*
+*The strategy used here ensures that each thread (Worker) gets a thread local copy of the framework, or whatever is being loaded, but does not break the abilities of objects that descend from pthreads.*

 Run the Demo
 ============